 The ensemble is closely connected to research at the Royal College of Music and other partner organisations.
 It has grown from the Singing a Song in a Foreign Land project at the Royal College of Music, which has been exploring and celebrating the work of composers and musicians who fled from the tyranny of National Socialism in Central Europe in the 1930s and 40s.

-The ensemble supports and mentors young professional musicians and provides opportunities for them to work alongside established artists.
-The ensemble works with artists from different disciplines and aims to commission new work from contemporary composers.
+Ensemble ÉMIGRÉ supports and mentors young professional musicians and provides opportunities for them to work alongside established artists.
+The ensemble works with artists and academics from different disciplines and aims to commission new work.

 Artistic Director: Norbert Meyn